kbansal1111/linkedlist-visualizer/README.md

 📄 License

 This project is licensed under the **MIT License**.
 See the `LICENSE` file.

+🙏 Acknowledgments
+React.js - For providing the amazing framework that made this project possible JavaScript ES6+ - For modern class syntax and array methods CSS3 - For beautiful styling and animations
+GitHub - For hosting and version control
+Stack Overflow Community - For helpful solutions and debugging tips Open Source Community - For inspiration and best practices

+💬 Support
+If you have any questions, suggestions, or run into issues:
+Ways to Get Help:
+🐛 Report Bugs: Open an issue on GitHub with detailed description 💡 Feature Requests: Suggest new features via GitHub issues 📧 Contact: Reach out via GitHub discussions
+⭐ Star the Repo: Show your support by starring this project

 Built with 💙 for students learning Data Structures.